allegro/bigflow/docs/deployment.md

 Shortly speaking, a Cloud Composer is Airflow-as-a-Service.

-Unfortunately for Python users, Composer's architecture is flawed because Python libraries required by DAGs have to be [installed manually](https://cloud.google.com/composer/docs/how-to/using/installing-python-dependencies) on Composer.
+Unfortunately for Python users, Python libraries required by DAGs have to be [installed manually](https://cloud.google.com/composer/docs/how-to/using/installing-python-dependencies) on Composer.
 To make it worse, installing dependencies forces a Composer instance to restart.
-It not only takes time but often fails.
+It not only takes time but often fails because of dependencies clash.
 In the worst scenario, you need to spawn a new Composer instance.

 BigFlow fixes these problems by using Docker.
 Each of your [jobs](workflow-and-job.md) is executed in a stable and isolated runtime environment &mdash; a Docker container.